 Post-translational modifications include the addition of biochemical functional groups, a change in the chemical nature of an amino acid, a change in protein structure (such as the formation of disulfide bonds), or proteolysis that cuts part of the polypeptide chain.
 Some very common post-translational modifications that involve the addition of a functional group to a protein include glycosylation, lipidation, ubiquitination, and phosphorylation.

 Proteins that are destined to be embedded in the plasma membrane often undergo glycoslylation or lipidation.
 Glycosylation describes the addition of a carbohydrate group to a protein, which can act as a cell surface marker, while lipidation describes the addition of a lipid to a protein, which can help anchor that protein to the cell membrane.
-In ubiquitination, the protein ubiquitin is appended to another protein of interest, marking it for degradation.
+In ubiquitination, the protein ubiquitin is appended to another protein of interest, marking it for degradation by the proteasome.
 Protein degradation occurs when there are damaged proteins, or as a normal part of regulating protein activity in the cell.

 Phosphorylation and dephosphorylation are common modifications that are used in biochemical signal transduction.
 The only amino acids that can be phosphorylated are serine, tyrosine and threonine making this a very specific modification to amino acid chains.